SaumilGauswami/ProduktDatenPool/spec.md

     4. Show pricing in default currency of Odoo.
 Use default currency exhange mechanism in Odoo.
     5. Pricing can of course be different per Source/Vendor.
     6. Do not store username/password on PDP.
+    7. User/Pass to Sources can be stored in Contact > Website-login (new tab)

 # 6. Non-Functional Requirements